bsmith89/longev-mgen/doc/submission.md

 # Conclusions

-In this study we have reconstructed and described genomes representing 7 OTUs in the family _Muribaculaceae_ from the mouse fecal microbiome, and have found features that differentiate those that respond positively to ACA treatment from those that do not.
+In this study we have reconstructed and described genomes representing 7 species in the family _Muribaculaceae_ from the mouse fecal microbiome, and have found features that differentiate those that respond positively to ACA treatment from those that do not.
 This analysis suggests that
-utilization of starch and related polysaccharides enables increased population size in mice treated with the alpha-amylase inhibitor.
+utilization of starch and related polysaccharides enables increased population size in mice treated with ACA---an alpha-amylase inhibitor.
 In
-addition, two distinct genomic variants of one OTU were identified that differ in functional gene content, potentially explaining site-specific differences in response.
+addition, two distinct genomic variants of one species were identified that differ in functional gene content, potentially explaining site-specific differences in response.
 By combining observed changes in